morepath/more.jwtauth/README.rst

 You can use pip for installing more.jwtauth:

-* ``pip install -U more.jwtauth[crypto]`` - installing with cryptography
+* ``pip install -U more.jwtauth[crypto]`` - for installing with cryptography
 * ``pip install -U more.jwtauth`` - installing without cryptography

 Alternatively you can use buildout to install more.jwtauth.
-Remember to install cryptography manually if you need it.
+Remember to install cryptography explicitly if you need it.

 Usage